-Links: Our website may contain links to third party websites.
+Our website may contain links to third party websites and for your convenience and information.
 We make no representations or warranties in relation to the privacy practices of any third-party website and we are not responsible for the privacy policies or the content of any third-party website.
 Third party websites are responsible for informing you about their own privacy practices.

 If you believe that your privacy has been breached, please contact us and provide as much detail as possible about your concern so that we can fully investigate it.
-Any complaints or If your concerns are not resolved during any correspondence with us we suggest you contact the Privacy Commissioner on 0800 803 909 or visit https://www.privacy.org.nz/.
+Any complaints or If your concerns are not resolved during any correspondence with us we suggest you contact the Privacy Commissioner on 0800 803 909 or visit https://www.privacy.org.nz/

 Step 1: Contact our manager (contact may be made via phone or in writing – note any complaints or disputes in writing should be addressed to “The Manager”) and advise them who it is you wish to make a complaint or dispute about, and the grounds for the complaint and/or dispute.
 Advise the manager during this correspondence of the action you would like to take.